Rudra-03/Netflix-Clone/README.md

 # Netflix-Clone
-cloned the netflix.com home page using html and css
+Cloned the netflix.com home page using html, scss and css.